 23.3.1.1.1 The following initial thresholds will be employed by the ISO to identify physical withholding of a Generator or generation or an Aggregation or a CSR Scheduling Limit by a Market Party and its Affiliates:

 23.3.1.1.1.1 Except for conduct addressed in Section 23.3.1.1.1.2: Withholding that exceeds (i) 10 percent of a Generator’s or an Aggregation’s capability or 10 percent of a CSR Scheduling Limit, or (ii) 100 MW of a Generator’s or an Aggregation’s capability or 100 MW of a CSR Scheduling Limit, or (iii) 5 percent of the total capability of a Market Party and its Affiliates, or (iv) 200 MW of the total capability of a Market Party and its Affiliates.

+A Hybrid Storage Resource will violate the withholding threshold whenever its Operating Reserve Limit is less than 75% of the minimum of (a) the HSR’s Beginning Energy Level, or (b) the HSR’s emergency ramp rate multiplied by the time period over which the Operating Reserves would have been scheduled.
+Provided however, withholding less than 5 MW of Operating Reserves will not result in a violation.

 For a Generator or an Aggregation or a Market Party in a Constrained Area for intervals in which an interface or facility into the area in which the Generator or generation or Aggregation is located has a Shadow Price greater than $0.04/MWh, indicating an active constraint, withholding that exceeds (i) 10 percent of a Generator’s or an Aggregation’s capability or 10 percent of a CSR Scheduling Limit, or (ii) 50 MW of a Generator’s or an Aggregation’s capability or 50 MW of a CSR Scheduling Limit, or (iii) 5 percent of the total capability of a Market Party and its Affiliates, or (iv) 100 MW of the total capability of a Market Party and its Affiliates.

+A Hybrid Storage Resource in a Constrained Area for intervals in which an interface or facility into the area in which the Generator or generation is located has a Shadow Price greater than $0.04/MWh, indicating an active constraint, will violate the withholding threshold whenever its Operating Reserve Limit is less than 75% of the minimum of (a) the HSR’s Beginning Energy Level, or (b) the HSR’s emergency ramp rate multiplied by the time period over which the Operating Reserves would have been scheduled.
+Provided however, withholding less than 5 MW of Operating Reserves will not result in a violation.